tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 Then I remembered where I was.

-I needed to get the fuck out of there.
+I needed to get the hell out of there.

 I crawled backward.